 They object to having to contribute 25 percent of their monthly salary to the party.

-Thawbita is charged with violating Article 66(d) of the Telecommunications Act for online posts allegedly criticizing the country’s military chief.
+Thawbita is charged with violating Section 66(d) of the Telecommunications Act for online posts allegedly criticizing the country’s military chief.

 They say the government cannot take action against the powerful military for its campaign in Rakhine state.